-- Either player may score points.
-The server, on winning a rally, scores a point and retains the service; the receiver, on winning a rally, scores a point and becomes the server. - 2.2 A match is the best of 3 or 5 games at the option of the organisers of the competition. - Each game is played to 15 points.
-The player who scores 15 points first wins the game except that if the score reaches 14-all for the first time, the receiver must choose, before the next service, to continue that game either to 15 (known as "Set 1") or to 17 (known as "Set 3").
-In the latter case the player who scores 3 more points wins the game.
-The receiver must clearly indicate this choice to the Marker, Referee and the opponent. - The Marker calls "Set 1" or "Set 3" as applicable before play continues.
-The Marker calls "Game ball" to indicate that either player requires 1 point to win the game in progress, or "Match ball" to indicate that either player requires 1 point to win the match.
-This includes the situations where it is the receiver who requires 1 point to win the game or match (e.g. "14-6, game (or match) ball" followed by "hand out, 7-14, game (or match) ball".
+- 2.1 Either player may score points.
+The server, on winning a rally, scores a point and retains the service; the receiver, on winning a rally, scores a point and becomes the server. - 2.2 A match is the best of 3 or 5 games at the option of the organisers of the competition. - 2.3 Each game is played to 15 points.
+The player who scores 15 points first wins the game, except that if the score reaches 14-all the game continues until one player leads by two points. - 2.4 Each time the score reaches 14-all, the Marker announces "14-all: a player must win by 2 points". - 2.5 The Marker calls "Game ball" to indicate that either player requires 1 point to win the game in progress, or "Match ball" to indicate that either players requires 1 point to win the match.
+This includes the situations where it is the receiver who requires 1 point to win the game or match (e.g. "14-6, game (or match) ball" followed by "hand out, 7-14 game (or match) ball".